-When you are a mother, your goal is to raise a child who has solid self-esteem, is kind and considerate, plays well with other children, can accept constructive criticism and is appropriately mature for his or her age.
+When you are a mother, your goal is to raise a child with solid self-esteem—a child who is kind, considerate, plays well with other children, can accept constructive criticism and is appropriately mature for his or her age.

 Is this your child?